Autism vs ADHD Symptoms: A Guide

 ADHD and Autism

-It is possible for an individual to have both ADHD and autism, as they are common coexisting conditions.
+An individual can have both ADHD and autism, as they are common coexisting conditions.
 However, it's important to note that not all individuals with ADHD have autism, and vice versa.
 Approximately 25% of children with ADHD also exhibit symptoms of autism spectrum disorder (ASD).

 The presence of comorbid ADHD and autism can make diagnosis and treatment more complex.
 These individuals may experience a combination of symptoms from both disorders, which requires careful evaluation and consideration.